Constants of motion in stationary axisymmetric gravitational fields: Introduction

 \cite{Carter1968,Carter2009,Carter2010} also discovered a generalization of the Kerr solution with a non-zero cosmological constant, describing a rotating black hole in four dimensional de Sitter (or anti de Sitter) backgrounds.
 Carter's quadratic constant of motion exists for this class of spacetimes as well and has been used to solve for the orbits in terms of hypergeometric functions \citep{Kraniotis2004,Kraniotis2005,Kraniotis2011}.
 It will be shown in section \ref{sec:cosmoconstantkerrdesitter} that the quadratic constant of the Lagrange two-center problem is the Newtonian analogue of the Carter constant in a Kerr-de Sitter spacetime.

-The existence of the Carter constant is very useful for analyzing the orbit of a small black hole around a massive black hole.
-Detecting gravitational waves from these extreme mass ratio inspirals is a prime goal of the proposed New Gravitational Wave Observatory, eLISA/NGO \citep{OliverJennrich,Amaro2012a,Amaro2012}.
+The main motivation behind the study of integrability in stationary axisymmetric gravitational fields is to astrophysically test the Kerr solution and the no-hair theorem for black holes.
+The Kerr solution owes its integrability to the existence of the Carter constant, which is very useful for analyzing the orbit of a small black hole around a massive black hole.
+Detecting gravitational waves from these extreme mass ratio inspirals is a prime goal of the proposed Laser Interferometer Space Antenna, LISA/eLISA \citep{OliverJennrich,Amaro2012a,Amaro2012}.
 The influence of gravitational radiation reaction on the evolution of the Carter constant has been used to obtain the gravitational waveforms from orbits around Kerr black holes.
-As demonstrated by \cite{Ryan1995}, by measuring the mass, spin and at least one more non-trivial moment of the gravitational field of a black hole candidate via gravitational wave observations, one can test the validity of the no-hair theorem.
-This has raised interest in parametrizing spacetimes with mutipole moments that deviate from those of the Kerr solution \citep{Glampedakis2006,Gair2008,Vigeland2010a,Vigeland2010,Vigeland2011,Johannsen2010b,Apostolatos2009,Lukes2010,CONTOPOULOS2011}.
-Such deviations generally lead to loss of the Carter constant.
-Whether there exist stationary axisymmetric spacetimes more general than Kerr-de Sitter that admit such a constant is an open question \citep{Brink2008,Brink2008a,Brink2010,Brink2010a,Brink2011,Mirshekari2010,Kruglikov2011,Lukes2012}.
+As demonstrated by \cite{Ryan1995} (see also \citealt{Sotiriou2004}), by measuring the mass, spin and at least one more non-trivial moment of the gravitational field of a black hole candidate via gravitational wave observations, one can test the validity of the no-hair theorem.
+Such tests have been proposed for the supermassive black hole at the centre of the Milky Way, Sgr A*, as reviewed, for example, by \cite{Johannsen2011a}.
+Work by \cite{Glampedakis2006,Gair2008,Psaltis2009a,Johannsen2010b,Johannsen2010a,Johannsen2011b,Psaltis2011,Psaltis2012,Collins2004,Hughes2006,Dubovsky2007,Vigeland2010,Vigeland2010a,Vigeland2011,Johannsen2013} is a fraction of the vast literature.

+In order to provide a systematic framework for testing the Kerr solution, a number of the above articles have introduced ``bumpy'' black-hole spacetimes, which are stationary, axisymmetric, vacuum spacetimes with arbitrary multipole moments (deviating from those of Kerr), in terms of which the stellar orbits and their associated observables are parametrized.
+This parametrization allows one to astrophysically test the relationship between the multipole moments, and thus probe the validity of the Kerr solution in general relativity.
+Because the arbitrariness of the moments leads to loss of the Carter constant, some authors have sought other stationary axisymmetric vacuum spacetimes that may be integrable, i.e. that admit a generalized Carter constant \citep{Brink2008,Brink2008a,Brink2010,Brink2010a,Brink2011}.
+However, there exist conflicting claims in the literature about whether such spacetimes actually exist \citep{Mirshekari2010,Kruglikov2011,Lukes2012}.